tulXoro/tulXoro/README.md

 ## My Github

 I like to keep things organized, so you will notice a lot of [**archived**](https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories) repositories.
-Like the status implies, I've archived it because they are projects/programs that are no longer being maintained.
+Like the status implies, I've archived them because they are projects/programs that are no longer being maintained.
 If you have any questions about any of them, please reach out to me.

 ## Biography